 Roy’s Japanese Misoyaki Butterfish with Sizzling Soy Vinaigrette Recipe

-Chef Evans of Roy’s Restaurant demonstrates to the crowd on how to make Japanese Misoyaki Butterfish at the Del Mar fairgrounds.
+Chef Evans of Roy’s Restaurant demonstrated to the crowd on how to make Japanese Misoyaki Butterfish at the Del Mar fairgrounds.
 His crew even prepared copies of the recipe for everybody who wants to try it out!
 Hooray!

 - 4-7 oz pieces of black cod (substitute with salmon if not available)